 5.3 How we use your data based on your consent

 Where you have given ENO consent to do so, we will:

 - put you on a mailing list and send you communications (electronically or otherwise, depending on what you have requested) about upcoming productions and events, offers, news, ways you can support us and general ENO matters

-- put you on special mailing lists about particular services we offer, such as, Access All Arias or our Access Scheme
+- put you on special mailing lists about particular services we offer, such as, our Under 35s scheme or our Access Scheme

 - share your information with other artistic organisations that you have agreed to .
 If you have agreed to receive communications from an organisation, they will get in touch with you to tell you how they obtained your information and will double-check that you still give your permission for them to contact you.
 If you would rather they didn’t, you can always opt out of it by telling them directly – it’s your right

 - further our charitable aims (for example, by inviting you to participate in research or surveys, or to analyse and improve our fundraising work and services)